slatedocs/slate/source/index.html.md

 let kittens = api.kittens.get();
 ```

-> The above command returns JSON structured like this:
+> The command above returns a structured JSON like this:

 ```json
 [